urbit/urbit.org-reloaded/content/faq.md

 ### What is a master ticket? {#master-ticket}

-The "master ticket" is the entropy seed from your other Azimuth keys are derived.
+The "master ticket" is the entropy seed from which your other Azimuth keys are derived.
 It should be treated like a master password: **you should never share it with anyone, and you must store it very securely (see our practices below).** This ticket is used to derive the Ethereum wallet that holds your ownership keys, your Arvo key – used to boot your Urbit – and the other keys associated with your Azimuth point.
 You’ll have a ticket if you used the Urbit Wallet Generator or claimed a ship on our hosted version of Bridge.

 If you're operating a planet, you can use your master ticket to authenticate with Bridge.